equinor/res2df/docs/glossary.rst

         Refers to inputs passed to reservoir simulators.
 It may be a :term:`.DATA file` and the include files it points to, or it may be a single or several include files.
         If a deck contains all the information (i.e., keywords) the simulator needs to run the requested simulation, it is defined as complete.
-If it is missing needed information, it is incomplete.
+Otherwise it is incomplete.

     output file
         When a reservoir simulator runs, several files will be generated.